About Schmidt: Production

-Payne's script to About Schmidt was initially an original screenplay written years before Begley's novel was published.
+Alexander Payne's script to About Schmidt was initially an original screenplay written years before Louis Begley's novel was published.
 According to Payne, his script was about "an old guy who retires, and realizes how much he’s wasted his life, and wants somehow to start anew— The Graduate at age sixty-five."
+Payne’s original script was titled The Coward.
 Payne completed the script in 1991 and offered it to Universal Pictures, but the studio rejected it.
 Following the publication of Begley's novel in 1996, Payne decided to combine his script with the plot of the novel, thus making it an adaptation.
+Payne made many changes from the book, though Begley commented in an essay in The New York Times that "my most important themes were treated with great intelligence and sensitivity" and felt the movie was "a gem of original filmmaking."

-Filming took place for two months in several Nebraska cities, including Omaha, Nebraska City, Minden, Kearney, and Lincoln.
+Filming began in March 2001 and took place in several Nebraska cities, including Omaha, Nebraska City, Minden, Kearney, and Lincoln.
 Omaha was chosen because it was where Payne grew up.
-At least one scene was filmed in Denver where Nicholson's character is driving in front of the famous Ogden Theater located at 935 E Colfax.
+At least one scene was filmed in Denver where Jack Nicholson's character is driving in front of the famous Ogden Theater located at 935 E Colfax.
 Filming concluded in May 2001.

-Before agreeing to the nude hot tub scene, Kathy Bates said she hashed out with director Alexander Payne exactly what part of her anatomy would be shown and what wouldn't.
+Before agreeing to the nude hot tub scene, Kathy Bates said she hashed out with director Payne exactly what part of her anatomy would be shown and what wouldn't.
 "I battled to make myself comfortable, and he battled to get what he wanted.
 We met in the middle."